 This minor is for students seeking to improve their facility on an instrument or voice.
 A performance audition is required of applicants to this program.
 Admission is primarily based on classical performance ability.
-To minor in an instrument or voice, a student must demonstrate a sufficient proficiency level.
+To minor in an instrument or voice, a student must have had lessons previously and demonstrate a sufficient proficiency level.
 Two selections from the standard repertoire of their primary instrument or voice should be prepared for the audition.
 To schedule an audition or for further information, contact the Director of Music Admissions in the School of Music at music@redlands.edu or (909) 748-8014.